nekernel-org/btb/ReadMe.md

 # BTB.

-A tool by ZKA Technologies to build libraries and programs.
+A tool by Amlal El Mahrouss to build libraries and programs.

 ## Installation requirements: